About this event

 - Wrap-up and final thoughts.

-Please ensure that you book your space in this event on Eventbrite.
+Please register on Eventbrite.
 You will be able to access the event from the Eventbrite page, or via the reminder emails.

 If you have any questions or need help registering, please contact us: